 Provider of the module and the props of the module components.
 Then, the module and its components use the context and props to build a view of the fragment for the corresponding key function.

 Contexts provide module components an access to data from Chat SDK that are used in each key function.
-After retrieving data in a key function from the context, you can use such data in the corresponding module component to create the view.
+After retrieving data in a key function from the context, you can use it in the corresponding module component to create the view.

 Hooks process and request data directly from Sendbird Chat SDK.
 They take data such as channel list, message list, and user information to update the view of the key function.
 There are also custom hooks for exchanging data with the Chat SDK and receiving event delegates.
 These hooks are configured on a feature basis in each key function and can be used accordingly.